 The North American and Eurasian tectonic plates meet here, and the Mid-Atlantic rift separates the two.
 You can literally walk between continents!

 Þingvellir National Park is home to Iceland’s only cultural UNESCO site.
 The Alþingi, the world’s oldest parliament, was established in the 10th century in what is now the national park.
-Recognized as a site of national cultural heritage, and globally as a symbol of democracy, Þingvellir remains special to Icelanders to this day.
+Honored as a national heritage site and symbol of democracy, Þingvellir still holds deep meaning for Icelanders today.

-After exploring the volcanic majesty of Þingvellir National Park, your next stop on the Golden Circle tour should be to see the intriguing Geysir area.
-Here, hot spring water bubbles up and out from the Earth’s crust, creating spectacular displays of steam that shoot out of the ground.
+Your next stop on the Golden Circle tour should be to see the intriguing Geysir area.
+Hot spring water rises through the Earth’s crust here, creating powerful steam bursts that shoot dramatically from the ground.
 The Strokkur geyser is the most reliable and impressive.

 From here, drive over to one of Iceland’s best-known waterfalls, Gullfoss.
-Climb the path to the top of the falls and witness the Hvítá river plunging down the gorge at up to 141 cubic meters (5,000 cubic feet) per second.
+Climb the path to the top of the falls.
+Then, witness the Hvítá river plunging down the gorge at up to 141 cubic meters (5,000 cubic feet) per second.

-Hop back on the Icelandic ring road and then head south, traveling down to Vík and the Kirkjubæjarklaustur area for your overnight stop.
+Hop back on the Icelandic Ring Road.
+Then, head south to Vík and the Kirkjubæjarklaustur area for your overnight stop.

 - Travel Guide: Iceland’s nature & landscape.